 YOURS SINCERELY, RATAN N. TATA; MY LETTER TO MR. RATAN TATA AND THE NEED FOR SAFER CARS IN INDIA

-Imagine yourself driving (wearing the seatbelt) on an expressway at night around 100 Kph on left lane (you should in India) with low beam lights and suddenly a truck appeared on the extreme left with no parking lights or even reflectors.
-Scary?
-Yes, it is.
 It happened to me in 2013 when I was returning from Hyderabad to my home in Mahabubnagar, India.
-I was a little scared but more than that, I got irritated about that a-hole who parked without any indication, it's prohibited to park like that.
+I was a little scared, but more than that, I was irritated by that careless driver who parked without any indication.
+It’s prohibited to park like that.

 The golden era of Indian automotive scene has begun.